supakeen/supakeen.com-weblog-source/content/python-dangers-in-stdlib.rst

 The Pickle module has many pitfalls.
-One of them is the fact that Pickled data is meant to run on only the same Python version, and while it might sometimes work on different versions (Pickle has a notion of a protocol version) its interoperability leaves some things to be desired
+One of them is the fact that Pickled data is meant to run on only the same Python version, and while it might sometimes work on different versions (Pickle has a notion of a protocol version) its interoperability leaves some things to be desired.

 More damning is the fact that loading Pickled data allows for arbitrary code execution.
-If you load Pickled data from sources you cannot trust, and really can you ever, it is woeful.
+If you load Pickled data from sources you cannot trust -- something much harder to guarantee than it might seem -- it is woeful.
 This combined with the fact that a serialization format has interoperability issues should be enough to steer well clear of it.

 See the following example of unpickling some data, causing it to print ``hello``.